colinperepelken/blog/api/README.md

 ### Migrations

-Since `sequelize-cli` does not support Typescript migrations, `yarn build` must be ran first after creating a new migration, to compile to a JS file `/dist/migrations/`.
-Then you can run the migration like:
+To create a new migration and run it:

 ```
+yarn migration:create [migration-name]
+yarn build
-yarn sequelize-cli db:migrate
+yarn migrate
 ```

+Since `sequelize-cli` does not support Typescript migrations, JavaScript files must be created using `yarn build` before performing the migration.